GalaxySH/ninjartzip/README.md

 # ninjartzip

 A bot to manage a discord image distribution system.
+Created by ComradeRooskie#6969.

 ### `conf.json`